🆚 OpenSearch vs. RDF

 It is implemented as a linked XML file and was originally developed by Amazon to make it easier for other applications to integrate their search services.

-Resource Description Framework (RDF) is a W3C standard model to describe and exchange graph data on the web.
+Resource Description Framework (RDF) is a W3C standard model for describing and exchanging graph-based data on the web.

 Headquarters